 I was well aware that they were already slightly suspicious that I was hiding something.
-Every time I thought about Draco leaning in and brushing the side of my mouth, I felt a blush creep across my cheeks, something that Ginny was all too quick to pick up on.
-Then whenever anyone of them mentioned anything detention, I found myself stiffen and get all paranoid and jumpy that they knew what had been going on.
+Every time I thought about Draco leaning in and brushing the side of my mouth with his fingertips, I felt a blush creep across my cheeks, something that Ginny was all too quick to pick up on.
+Then whenever anyone of them mentioned anything detention, I found myself stiffen and get all jumpy, acting the very definition of a guilty person.
 So I was doing my very best to distract not only them, but also myself.
 At all costs, I had to stop my mind from wandering too far back to earlier in the day.
 I had to stop thinking about him.

 Once we had exhausted all possible topics of conversation; believe me I had racked my brains trying to think of something to talk about but I was coming up with nothing, we eventually eased into a gentle silence.
 Ron stayed in his current position of sitting by the fire, whilst Harry and Ginny played a game of exploding snap.
-I for want of anything else better to do, pulled out my book again, beginning where I was interrupted earlier in the day by Malfoy.
+For want of anything else better to do, I pulled out my book again, beginning where I was interrupted earlier in the day by Malfoy.
 Once again I found myself reading over the same words again and again, my mind reeling back to the events of the day.
 As I stared at the words on the page, I kept replaying the day’s events in my head.
-He had been so sweet and I had actually enjoyed being with him.
 He had told me some of his deepest secrets; he had laid himself bare for me.
-I had a feeling that I had seen a side of him that no one else had, something which I felt slightly weird about and yet a strange happy feeling at the same time.
+I had a feeling that I had seen a side of him that no one else had, something which I felt slightly weird about and yet a strange pleased at the same time.

-‘Has Malfoy change?’
-I blurted out, wincing as I glanced nervously over at the three people beside me whose heads had immediately popped up, with confusion displayed in each of their eyes.
+‘Do you think Malfoy has changed?’
+I blurted out, wincing as I glanced nervously over at the three people beside me whose heads had immediately popped up, with equally confused expressions.

 ‘What?
 Why are you asking?’
-Harry asked slowly, clearly confused as to why we were talking about Malfoy.
+Harry asked slowly, clearly confused as to why we were suddenly talking about Draco Malfoy.

-‘I don’t know,’ I said immediately regretting the words that had just come out of my mouth.
+‘I don’t know,’ I said immediately regretting asking the question.
 But I figured that a conversation about Draco Malfoy was never going to go overly well anyway and now was really as good a time as any.
 ‘But do you?’
 I urged again, not wanting him to try and change the subject.
 Now that I had started, I was damn well sure I was going to get an answer.

 ‘Well I certainly don’t,’ came Ron’s scoffing voice from by the fire, ‘once a slimy git, always a slimy git.’